SESYNC-ci/sqlite-lesson/docs/_slides/keys.md

 perform a complicated query.
 {:.notes}

-To write SQL statements in RStudio, use the `sql` engine for code chunks in a RMarkdown file:
+To write SQL statements in RStudio, it is also possible to use the `sql` engine for code chunks in a RMarkdown file:

 ```